A quick guide to payments in e-Commerce

 The Four Party Scheme puts the spotlight on the four main parties in an online transaction (cardholder, online shop, acquirer, and card-issuing bank) - but it’s important not to forget the two facilitating parties.

 The gateway is necessary for the processing of an online transaction and they are typically the ones who are in contact with the online shop.
 Without their technical setup, the acquirer would not be able to obtain the card information.

 The card scheme is equally important since the contact between the acquirer and the card-issuing bank would not be possible without their help.

 The term “Four Party Scheme” is used because the four main parties are separate entities, while the gateway and the card scheme are sharing and maintaining the connections between them.

 Sometimes one party is integrated with another.
 For example, some payment providers offer both gateway and acquiring services.
 Another example is the “old” payment model, where the card-issuing bank would take care of the acquiring part (this is called Third Party Scheme).

 To Sum Up

-In brief, the transaction consists of two parts.
-First, card information is transferred from the cardholder through all parties ending with the issuer.
-If the card information is valid, the request for the payment is confirmed.
-Second, money is transferred in the opposite direction from the issuer, through the acquirer, ending with the merchant.
-When the merchant has received the money for the goods/services provided, the payment process is said to be complete.
+In short, the transaction is split into two parts.
+First, the card information is sent from the cardholder, through all parties, ending up at the card-issuing bank.
+If the card information is valid, the payment will be approved and the second part is initiated.
+Here, the money is transferred in the opposite direction from the card-issuing bank, through the acquirer, and to the online shop.
+When the online shop has received the payment for the goods or services sold, the payment process is complete.